 “Car hauling by nature is riskier,” says Dax Johnson, Account Executive at Apex Capital.
 “You need to always pay attention to the weather, the driving conditions, and exactly where you are driving.
 All those things translate to potential damage on the autos.
 You always want to know who you are hauling for but pay extra attention in auto hauling because the risks are magnified.”

-Are You Ready to Start Your Car Hauling Business?
+Ready to Start Your Car Hauling Business?